-3.3.10 Category 11: Use of sold products
+Category 11: Use of sold products

-Emissions from the use of sold products from ANZ & US processing and Asia plantation and processing assets in Category 11 is calculated.
-For most sold products, due to their inert nature, there are no emissions produced as a result of their use e.g. paper, structural timber.
-Only wood or woodchips sold for fuel, woodchips or saw dust sold for animal or garden bedding result in emissions from their use.
+This category covers the emissions from the use of sold products from ANZ & US processing and Asia plantation and processing assets.
+For most sold products, due to their inert nature, there are no emissions produced as a result of their use e.g., paper, structural timber.
+Only wood or woodchips sold for fuel, woodchips or saw dust sold for animal or garden bedding have emissions associated with their use.

-Data is collected regarding the weight (tonnes or short tons) of firewood/woodchips sold for fuel combustion, woodchips, and sawdust, and calculate emissions using emission factors from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA.
+Data is collected regarding the weight (green metric tonnes or short tons) of firewood/woodchips sold for fuel combustion, woodchips, and sawdust, and calculate emissions using emission factors from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA (2020).